javtechlabs/network-security-labs/hashcat-credential-attack.md

 2. **Linux command-line module used**: Hashcat (ready-to-use/ pre-installed on Kali-Linux)
 	- **Hashcat** is a Linux-based open source password cracking tool

-	- *Use for both good and nefarious exploits by*:
+	- *Used for both good and nefarious exploits by*:
 		-**White Hat Hackers** (Authorized Pent Testers hired to explore vulnerabilities, for the good, to improve security)